FutuneAI/ai-visibility-framework/model/scoring-principles.md

 **What it measures:** Technical factors that affect whether content is accessible to RAG crawlers and indexing systems.

 **Why it matters:** Content that cannot be crawled, parsed, or indexed cannot be retrieved.
-Retrieval infrastructure is a necessary — not sufficient — condition for RAG visibility.
+Retrieval infrastructure is a necessary, but not sufficient, condition for achieving RAG visibility.

 **Assessment signals:**
 - Key pages indexable (not blocked by robots.txt, not behind auth, not JS-render-only)?
 - Machine-readable sitemap present?
 - Schema.org structured data on key entity-defining pages?
-- llms.txt file present?
+- Is the llms.txt file present?
 - Clear heading hierarchy (H1, H2, H3)?
 - Page load performance sufficient for crawler completion?